gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Transforming dependency artifacts on resolution

 A dependency’s artifacts can take many forms, some of which will be published but others may not be.
-As an example, imagine you have a dependency on a JavaScript package.
+As an example, imagine you have a dependency on a Java module.
-Its producer publishes two variants: normal and minified.
+Its producer publishes a normal JAR file and an obfuscated JAR file to a binary repository.
-As a consumer, you want to use the normal package for development.
+As a consumer, you want to use the normal JAR for development.
-But for production, you want to use an obfuscated version of the package rather than the simple minified version that’s published.
+But for production, you want to use an obfuscated version of the JAR rather than the version that’s published.

-Let’s say you want to get hold of the obfuscated version of a JavaScript package, but it’s not available in any repository.
+Let’s say you want to get hold of the obfuscated JAR, but it’s not available in any repository.
-Why not just retrieve the minified version and obfuscate it yourself?
+Why not just retrieve the un-obfuscated JAR and obfuscate it yourself?

 Gradle now allows you to register an _artifact transform_ to do just that, by hooking into the dependency management resolution engine.
-You can specify that whenever an obfuscated JS package is requested but can’t be found, Gradle should run an artifact transform that performs the obfuscation and makes the resulting artifact available to the build.
+You can specify that whenever an obfuscated JAR is requested but can’t be found, Gradle should run an artifact transform that performs the obfuscation and makes the resulting artifact available to the build.
 The build won’t even be aware that the artifact transform has run.

 For more information have a look at the [user manual](userguide/dependency_management_attribute_based_matching.htmpl#sec:abm_artifact_transforms).